 Apple M1 MacBook battery life

-The M1-based MacBooks are going to blow their Intel versions out of the water on battery life.
-Apple rates the new Air as lasting up to 15 hours on web browsing (its predecessor lasted 9:31 on our web browsing-based battery test), and that it will last up to 18 hours for video playback (Apple cites usage of its Apple TV app).
+The M1-based MacBooks blew their Intel versions out of the water on battery life.
+Apple rates the new Air as lasting up to 15 hours on web browsing (its predecessor lasted 9:31 on our web browsing-based battery test) — and the M1 Air posted a time of 14:41 on that same test.

 The company even notes video calls won't drain your battery as much, noting that the M1 MacBook Air will "extend FaceTime and other video calls for up to twice as long on a single charge."

 As for the MacBook Pro?
-It's lasting even longer, with up to 17 hours of web browsing, and 20 hours of video playback.
+It lasts even longer.
+Its epic 16:32 time on our battery test comes close to Apple's claim of up to 17 hours of web browsing.
 Apple rates the M1 MacBook Pro as offering twice the battery life you get in the previous MacBook Pro.

 Apple M1 chip apps